 The chatbot will reply with a list of options in the message body with the final suggestion in the message tail to type the name of one of this options to get more information.
 We can type “Savings account”, getting the expected result:

 In our case, to render the list of accounts as buttons, we can replace the “-” in the list of the accounts with asterisks (*).
-It’s also better to refactor the text of our message because the list will be ripped apart from the message and the buttons will be placed after the message text.

 So the new answer text will become: